 Rapid opiate detoxification is an expensive procedure because licensed physicians must perform it.
 Though there may be slight variants in the procedure, patients can expect certain elements to be in place, according to OASAS and NSW Health.

-Patients who seek out this method need to be examined to confirm they are fit to take part in this procedure.
+Assessment: Patients who seek out this method need to be examined to confirm they are fit to take part in this procedure.
 Doctors usually look at the following:

-Patients are usually sedated, which means a treatment center must be prepared to monitor their health at all times.
+Consistent monitoring: Patients are usually sedated, which means a treatment center must be prepared to monitor their health at all times.

-Naltrexone is most often used because it is known to combat the effects of opiates in the brain.
+Use of opiate antagonists: Naltrexone is most often used because it is known to combat the effects of opiates in the brain.
 It is also used to treat alcohol addiction by eliminating cravings for the substance.
 Everyone is different, so it may work better in some people than others.

-he use of naltrexone removes the feelings of pleasure caused by opiates.
+Anesthesia or sedation: The use of naltrexone removes the feelings of pleasure caused by opiates.
 This will immediately cause feelings of withdrawal, which can be uncomfortable.
 Anesthesia and sedation can help people feel more comfortable as their body undergoes withdrawal.
 They will essentially be sedated while the withdrawal symptoms are in effect.

-Other medicines are used to control the feelings of withdrawal.
+The use of additional medication: Other medicines are used to control the feelings of withdrawal.
 Some of these medications include:

-Rapid detox requires intensive physician supervision for a period of three to five days.
+Follow-up care: Rapid detox requires intensive physician supervision for a period of three to five days.
 After this, follow-up visits should occur every week or month as needed.
 Other forms of aftercare include support groups, ongoing therapy, regular drug tests to ensure continued abstinence, and medical treatment, as needed.